Keen on planning the ultimate Canada itinerary? Enjoying all the best things to do in Jasper will be one of the highlights of your trip.

 If you’re looking to spend one day in Jasper relaxing, a soothing soak in Miette Hot Springs may be due.

-Located an hour northeast of Jasper in the heart of Jasper National Park, these natural hot springs are the hottest in the Canadian Rockies, flowing in at 54°C (129°F) before cooling to a more comfortable 40°C (104°F) in the hot springs pool.
+Miette Hot Spring is an hour northeast of Jasper in the heart of Jasper National Park.
+These natural hot springs are the hottest in the Canadian Rockies.
+They flow in at 54°C (129°F) before cooling to a more comfortable 40°C (104°F) in the hot springs pool.

 Dark Sky Preserve

 One of the most interesting features of Jasper National Park is that it’s designated as a Dark Sky Preserve.
-It’s actually the second-largest one in the world!
+It’s actually the second-largest dark sky preserve in the world!

-Not matter what time of year you visit Jasper National Park, the star-gazing opportunities are some of the best in the world.
-The ultra-dark sky springs to life billions of stars in the Milky Way that shine brighter than you’ve ever imagined.
-Timing your visit right, you might also get the chance to see the Northern Lights are their finest!
+No matter what time of year you visit Jasper National Park, the star-gazing opportunities are among the best in the world.
+The ultra-dark sky springs to life billions of stars in the Milky Way.
+With no city lights to interfere, they shine brighter than you’ve ever imagined.
+Time your visit right and you might even get to see the Northern Lights are their finest!

 If you’re visiting Jasper in fall, set aside some time to check out the Jasper Dark Sky Festival.
 The festival features a number of events including informative workshops for budding astrophotographers.

-Of all of the top activities in Jasper National Park, perhaps none is more memorable than Maligne Canyon.
-In the cool winter months, in particular, the canyon possesses a rare ethereal beauty thanks to the frozen waterfalls and ice caves hidden in its midst.
+Of all the top activities in Jasper National Park, none is more memorable than Maligne Canyon.
+In the cool winter months, in particular, the canyon possesses a rare ethereal beauty.
+It’s graced with frozen waterfalls and hides ice caves in its midst.

-During winter, one of the most popular activities in Jasper is skiing, and there’s no better place to do it than Marmot Basin.
+During winter, one of the most popular activities in Jasper is skiing.
+And there’s no better place to do it than at Marmot Basin.

 Marmot Basin stretches out 1,702 acres over five different mountain face.
-There are seven ski lifts here to whisk skiers & snowboarded off to pistes that cover everything from beginning to expert.
+There are seven ski lifts here to whisk skiers & snowboarders off to the pistes.
+The runs cover all skill levels from beginning to expert.

-The ski season at Marmot Basin is longer than at most ski resorts in Canada, spanning from mid-November to early May.
+The ski season at Marmot Basin is longer than at most ski resorts in Canada.
+It runs from mid-November to early May.

-Situated on the iconic Icefields Parkway, Sunwapta Falls are among the most impressive in the area.
-The series of three waterfalls, coursing down the Sunwapta River, break down into upper and lower section, falling over 22 metres.
+Situated on the iconic Icefields Parkway, Sunwapta Falls is among the most impressive in the area.

 The most spellbinding section of Sunwapta Falls is the upper falls.
-Easily accessed from the main parking lot, the upper falls drop down over 18 metres into the lower section.
+Accessed from the main parking lot, the upper falls drop 18 metres into the lower section.

-To see Sunwapta Falls at its best, visit in late spring and early summer when the post-winter melt Athabasca Glacier is at its absolute peak and the falls are at their mightiest.
+To see Sunwapta Falls at its best, visit in late spring and early summer.
+During this time of year, the post-winter melt Athabasca Glacier is at its absolute peak.
+With the extra water volume, the falls are at their mightiest.

 Old Fort Point Loop

-While relatively short & sweet, the Old Fort Point Loop is one of the best hiking trails in Jasper National Park and one of the must-do activities for active visitors.
+Although short & sweet, the Old Fort Point Loop is one of the best hiking trails in Jasper National Park.
+For active visitors, it’s one of the area’s must-do activities.

 The 3.5-kilometre hike isn’t always easy.
-Prepare to power up some challenging steep terrain on your way to Old Fort Point, a hill perched 130 metres above the Athabasca River.
+Prepare to power up some challenging steep terrain on your way to Old Fort Point.
+The hill is perched 130 metres above the Athabasca River.

-Atop the Old Fort Point Loop, you’ll usually see a flock of bighorn sheep chillin’.
-Be careful to also keep on the lookout for black bears roaming the lower sections of the trail.
+Atop the Old Fort Point Loop, you’ll often see a flock of bighorn sheep chillin’.
+For your safety, keep on the lookout for black bears.
+They’re known to roam the lower sections of the trail.

 Where to stay in Jasper for sightseeing

-- Bear Hill Lodge: Located just 10 minutes from the centre of town by foot, this lovely lodge offers rooms with a rustic country feel for an inviting and relaxing stay in the woods.
+- Bear Hill Lodge: This lovely lodge is 10 minutes from the centre of town by foot.
+It offers rooms with a rustic country feel for an inviting & relaxing stay in the woods.

-- Pyramid Lake Resort: Perched on the shores of Pyramid Lake, this lakeside mountain resort offers a superb array of activities & amenities for guests.
-Along with gorgeous views of the lake and the Canadian Rockies, the resort features a private beach and a hot tub for your relaxation pleasure.
+- Pyramid Lake Resort: This lakeside mountain resort is perched on the shores of Pyramid Lake.
+It charms guests with a superb array of activities & amenities.
+Along with gorgeous views of the lake and the Canadian Rockies, the resort features a private beach.
+For your relaxation pleasure, there’s also a hot tub.

-- Fairmont Jasper Park Lodge: While it might not be quite as iconic as its sister properties in Lake Louise or Banff, this luxury resort pulls out all the stops to ensure your stay is nothing short of epic.
-The hotel is situated on the shores of Beauvert Lake and features 8 on-site restaurants, a spa, and an award-winning golf course.
+- Fairmont Jasper Park Lodge: It’s not as iconic as its sister properties in Lake Louise or Banff.
+But staying this luxury resort in Jasper will prove no less satisfying.
+The hotel pulls out all the stops to ensure your stay is nothing short of epic.
+The hotel sits on the shores of Beauvert Lake.
+It’s home to a whopping eight on-site restaurants, a spa, and an award-winning golf course.